 How to know when refinancing your home loan is right for you

-Reasons to refinance your home.
+Reasons to refinance your home

 If current interest rates are lower than the rate you are paying on your mortgage, refinancing could lower your monthly payment.
-For example, if you have $250,000 remaining on your mortgage at 6% for 30 years, your monthly payment (principal and interest) would be $1,499.
-If you were able to refinance to a 5% loan for 30 years, your monthly payment (principal and interest) would drop to $1,342, a reduction of more than $150 per month.
+For example, if you have $250,000 remaining on your mortgage at 10% for 30 years, your monthly payment (principal and interest) would be $2,193.93.
+If you were able to refinance to a 6.99% loan for 30 years, your monthly payment (principal and interest) would drop to $1,661.58, a reduction of more than $530 per month.
 Note that some of the reduction may be due to stretching out your payments rather than reducing your rate.

 Tip: Many lenders will tell you that rates must drop by at least 50 basis points (0.50%) for refinancing of the same loan term to make financial sense, but this threshold is different for everybody.
 The most important factor in your decision should be how long it takes to recoup the costs to refinance.
 If you expect to remain in your current home beyond the length of time it will take to recoup the costs, then it’s a good idea to consider refinancing your mortgage.

-Switch to a Short-term Loan
+2. Switch to a short-term loan

 Depending on your situation, it could make sense to switch from a long-term loan to a short-term loan through a refinance.
 This might be particularly beneficial to you if you are now able to afford a higher monthly mortgage payment.

 To avoid the increasing payments, you can switch to a fixed-rate mortgage.
 While the monthly payments on a fixed-rate mortgage may initially be higher than the payment on your ARM, you will have peace of mind knowing your payment will remain the same, even if interest rates continue to rise.

 - You want to make a large purchase but do not have access to other funding, or other funding is more expensive than the rate you can get on a refinancing.